 Flowcharts

-A flowchart is a type of diagram that uses different types of boxes and arrows to show the steps in a process or how to solve a problem.
-In programming we use flowcharts to map out algorithms.
+A flowchart is a diagram that uses different shapes and arrows to show the steps in a process or how to solve a problem.

 Symbols